 World Film Forum

-The World Film Forum presentations will be held free of charge on Nov 5, 12, and 19 at 7:00-9:30 pm.
+The World Film Forum presentations will be held free of charge.
 Doors open to the public for free popcorn and cash bar at 6:30.
 A brief introduction to each film will be given at 7 pm; presenters will lead audience discussion afterwards.
 Films are shown with English subtitles.

 For more information, please email the WFF coordinator, Prof. Antonia Syson (email@example.com).